DeepLabCut/DeepLabCut/README.md

 **(2) Label the frames:**

    - You should label a sufficient number of frames with the anatomical locations of your choice.
 For the behaviors we have tested so far, 100-200 frames gave good results (see preprint).
-Depending on your required accuracy more training data might be necessary.
-Try to label consistently similar spots (e.g. on wrist that is very large).
+Depending on your required accuracy and the nature of the scene statistics more training data might be necessary.
+Try to label consistently similar spots (e.g. on wrist that is very large, try to label the same location).

    - Labeling can be done in any program, but we recommend using [Fiji](https://fiji.sc/).
 In Fiji one can simply open the images, create a (virtual) stack* (in brief, in fiji: File > Import > Image Sequence > (check "virtual stack")), then use the "Multi-point Tool" to label frames.
 You scroll through the frames and click on as many points as you wish in the same order on each frame.
 Then simply measure and save the resulting .csv file (Analyze>Measure (or simple Ctrl+M)).

+   - You can either store one .csv file per folder that contains all body parts in a cyclical way (same, repeating order).
+If a particular body part is not visible in a frame, then click close to (0,0) to later exclude those labels (see description in `myconfig.py` for details).
+In this case, set `multibodypartsfile=True` and put the name of the corresponding csv file under `multibodypartsfilename` in `myconfig.py`.
+Furthermore, make sure that the sequence of body parts has exactly the same order as the cyclically labeled body parts.
+Alternatively, you can put one csv file per body part and store them with the names defined in `bodypart` list of `myconfig.py`.
+In this case set `multibodypartsfile=False`.

    *To open virtual stack see: https://imagej.nih.gov/ij/plugins/virtual-opener.html  The virtual stack is helpful when the images have different sizes.
 This way they are not rescaled and the label information does not need to be rescaled.